robintzeng/open_vins_with_superpoint/ReadMe.md

 SuperPoint is a fully-convolutional neural network architecture with a VGG-like encoder.
 We use the pretrained model [here](https://github.com/rpautrat/SuperPoint/tree/master/pretrained_models) for the tensorflow version.
 In addition, the pretrain model for the Pytorch version are from [here](https://github.com/magicleap/SuperPointPretrainedNetwork)

+For the usage of the branch, please read the readme in the branch.

 ## Invariant Extended Kalman Filter
 This project modifies the Open VINS library to an Invariant EKF for covariance propagation and correction.
 The original Multi-State Constraint Kalman Filter methodology for initializing and triangulating visual features is maintained.
 Major differences are detailed below: